<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Asset Protection

-How are the systems vital to the operation, privacy and security of your organization safeguarded?
+How are the systems vital to your organization's operation, privacy, and security safeguarded?
 Which systems will cause the most detrimental impact if compromised?
-For this, the organization will need to know what their most critical assets are, based on importance, and prove they are protected through the use of risk assessments and data security.
+For this, the organization will need to know their most critical assets, based on importance, and prove they are protected through risk assessments and data security.

 Governance